skolbot.AI Chatbot for Schools

 Table of contents

-1. 01Why Google reviews drive student enrolment decisions
+1. 01Why Google reviews drive student enrollment decisions

 2. How a prospective student actually uses your reviews